Levent0z/docsify/2022/javascript-refresher.md

 - Number.isInteger() - This can't be relied on for a string to be a valid representation of an integer
 - Number.isNaN()
 - Number.isSafeInteger()
-- Number.parseInt(string, ?radix) - The radix defaults to 10, and indicates the base of the number used in string. `parseInt('100', 2) --> 4`
+- Number.parseInt(string, ?radix) - The radix defaults to 10 (unless the string starts with '0x' or '0X' in which case it defaults to 16), and indicates the base of the number used in string. `parseInt('100', 2) --> 4`
 - Number.parseFloat(string)
 - hasOwnProperty()
 - Object.keys()     - Unlike Set/Map's keys method, this returns an actual array, not an iterator.